For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Don’t be concerned,’ Eli said, ‘I’m sure by the time we’re done, we will have cleared up some of your confusion regarding the dream.
 After all, I’m sure your life seems to have nothing to do with marshes, mosquito-infested swamps with slimy snakes slithering around in your highly coveted hovels built on sand, made of wood, hay and stubble.’

 ‘No, nothing like that all,’ I said, ‘not even figuratively.’

-‘In explaining your dream, we recognize why some of the meanings behind these images are not that apparent to you,’ Mo said, ‘since you’ve been taught to believe in only the limited material precepts of the world in which you're most familiar.
-However, these beliefs no long server you.
-Our universe is much different than what your third-dimensional perspective can imagine.
-You will understand soon enough what was saying or you likely wouldn't have come here.’
+‘In explaining your dream, we recognise why some of the meanings behind these images are not that apparent to you,’ Mo said, ‘since you’ve been taught to believe in only the limited material precepts of the world in which you’re most familiar.
+However, these beliefs no longer serve you.
+Our universe is much different from what your third-dimensional perspective can imagine.
+You will understand soon enough what we’re saying, or you likely wouldn’t have come here.’

 How condescending, I thought, as though they knew everything, and I knew nothing.
 The presumption is that if I come around to see things as they do, then, and only then, will I know how things are.

 ‘Sorry,’ I said, ‘but I’ll be the one who decides for myself what is real and what isn’t.’

 ‘But of course,’ Mo said.
 ‘But do you remember what happened at the beginning of your dream… the behest of the orphic voice that portended your ascent from the Lowlands to the Summit?
 Deep down, you know that’s the real reason you climbed this Mountain.
 You were invited.
 And so, you came.’

 I looked up at the rafters incredulously, rolled my eyes, and shook my head.